logank8/portfolio-site/eviction-game.md

 I worked with a team of 4 other developers over 4 months to create a 2D dungeon crawler video game in C++ and OpenGL with an ECS structure.
 We participated in 4 different cross-play user testing sessions throughout development and implemented feedback as needed.
-In addition to playing a large role in the project management and debugging, I was responsible for the graphics programming, scene management, BOIDS algorithm implementation for the swarm enemy, tilemap implementation, 2d asset uploads and audio.
+In addition to playing a large role in the project management and debugging, I was responsible for the graphics programming, scene management, BOIDS algorithm implementation for the swarm enemy, tilemap implementation, 2D asset uploads and audio.

 Skills Showcased
 -

+<li>Entity-Component System in C++</li>

 <li>Shaders in OpenGL</li>